NelsonHMalbone/weather_data_web_app/README.md

 - use a slider bar for max of 5 days of weather
 - use a graph to see high and low points
 - a sky view that will show sun clouds rain

+We are using Streamlit for this project. the App+Design.png is just the design of app